earthly/website/blog/_posts/2023-06-21-setup-reverse-proxy-kubernetes-nginx.md

 ---
-title: "How to set up a Reverse Proxy in Kubernetes"
+title: "How to Set Up a Reverse Proxy in Kubernetes"
 categories:
   - Tutorials
 toc: true